radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-ldap-schema.md

 The name of the LDIF file should be ldapschema_<any 2 digit number greater than the existing file names>.ldif.
 For example, the following schema files already exist by default: ldapschema_00.ldif, ldapschema_01.ldif, and ldapschema_05.ldif, so a new schema file could be ldapschema_03.ldif (any unused 2 digit number could be used).

+>[!warning]
-><span style="color:red">**IMPORTANT NOTES – If an object class or attribute is defined in multiple ldapschema files numbered between ldapschema_00.ldif and ldapschema_49.ldif, the ldapschema file with the largest number will override the definition in lower numbered files.
-For example, if an object class named domain is defined in both ldapschema_01.ldif and ldapschema_10.ldif, the definition from ldapschema_10.ldif is used.**

-><span style="color:red">**The ldapschema_50.ldif is a special file generated from [.orx schema definitions](configuration#orx-schema).
+>If an object class or attribute is defined in multiple ldapschema files numbered between ldapschema_00.ldif and ldapschema_49.ldif, the ldapschema file with the largest number will override the definition in lower numbered files.
+For example, if an object class named domain is defined in both ldapschema_01.ldif and ldapschema_10.ldif, the definition from ldapschema_10.ldif is used. <BR> The ldapschema_50.ldif is a special file generated from [.orx schema definitions](configuration#orx-schema).
 If an object class or attribute is defined in multiple ldapschema files numbered between ldapschema_50.ldif and ldapschema_98.ldif, the ldapschema file with the largest number will override the definition in the lower numbered files but will not override any definition in files numbered between ldapschema_00.ldif through ldapschema_49.ldif.
-For example, ldapschema_90.ldif would override ldapschema_50.ldif, but would not override a definition in ldapschema_48.ldif.**

-><span style="color:red">**The ldapschema_99.ldif overrides all previous definitions in ldapschema_00-98.ldif.**
+For example, ldapschema_90.ldif would override ldapschema_50.ldif, but would not override a definition in ldapschema_48.ldif. <BR> The ldapschema_99.ldif overrides all previous definitions in ldapschema_00-98.ldif.

 As long as RadiantOne and ZooKeeper are running on the leader node machine where you add the LDIF file, the schema file takes effect after the RadiantOne on all nodes are restarted.